What exactly is heroin?

 Heroin can be injected, smoked or sniffed.

-Nyaope, also known as Whoonga, is a uniquely South African street drug can be made up from anything from rat poison, heroin, detergent powder, anti-retro-viral drugs, milk powder, pool cleaner to bicarbonate of soda.
+Nyaope, also known as Whoonga, is a uniquely South African street drug concocted from rat poison, heroin, detergent powder, anti-retro-viral drugs, milk powder, pool cleaner, etc. bicarbonate of soda.

 What happens when you use heroin?

 Heroin enters the brain quickly and creates a feeling of being high – a “rush”.

 The person feels elated, extroverted and may enjoy a sensation of heightened sexual performance.
 Other effects are a warm feeling of the skin and a dry mouth.
 Some people experience nausea, vomiting or severe itching.
 These effects may only last a few minutes.

 Drowsiness follows the initial high for several hours.
 Breathing and heart rate slows down as the drug’s effect decreases.

 The body starts craving another dose of heroin as the person begins to experience withdrawal from the drug.
 As a result, regular users experience extreme physical discomfort if they don’t take another amount of heroin.
 Symptoms range from severe body aches (abdominal and bones), restlessness, diarrhoea and vomiting.